AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ## Universal 8-8: Perfectly Balanced, as All Things Should Be <author>pocarski</author>

 [Recently](https://alt-f4.blog/ALTF4-23/#belt-only-computing-part-1-not-so-quick-maths-pocarski), I made a bunch of computer parts with belts and splitters.
 This week, I will continue my unhealthy obsession with moving items around by making something that's actually at least slightly practical: a balancer.
 Now, why would I write a whole article on designing a balancer?
-Well that is because the one we will be making today is not your average balancer!
+Well, that is because the one we will be making today is not your average balancer!

 This article won't go very deep into balancer design principles since we will be using pre-made and well-known blueprints for the most part.
 However, not all balancers are created equal, so you will need to know some terminology:

 * **Input-balanced**: Draws from all inputs evenly.
-Especially important when merging many inputs to a few outputs.
+Especially important when merging many inputs into a few outputs.
 * **Output-balanced**: Gives to all outputs evenly.
-Especially important when splitting a few inputs to many outputs.
+Especially important when splitting a few inputs into many outputs.
 * **Throughput-limited**: Has internal bottlenecks.
 An example of a throughput-limited system would be merging two belts into one, and then splitting it back into two.
 Such a system has a maximum throughput of one belt, even though two belts are available both on input and output.
 * **Throughput-unlimited**: Opposite of throughput-limited, has no internal bottlenecks.
 If X belts *can* be going through, they *will* be going through.